onedesign/onelogger/README.md

-# One Logger
+# onelogger plugin for Craft CMS 3.x

 An alternative logger for Craft CMS, including STDOUT.

 ## Why?

-This is primarily useful Craft sites hosted on Heroku, which uses STDOUT for logging.
+This is primarily useful Craft sites hosted on Heroku, which uses STDOUT/STDERR for logging.

+## Requirements

+This plugin requires Craft CMS 3.0.0-beta.23 or later.

 ## Installation